 A Sailor's Life

-Captain of the Titanic.
-Born on January 27, 1850, in Hanley, Staffordshire, England.
-Captain Edward J. Smith played a role in one of the most famous disasters at sea in history, the sinking of the Titanic in 1912.
+Edward J. Smith was born on January 27, 1850, in Hanley, Staffordshire, England.
 The son of a potter and later a grocer, he attended a school in Etruria, which was supported by the Wedgwood pottery works.
 Smith stopped going to school around the age of 12.
 Beginning his life on the sea as a teenager, he signed on to the crew of the Senator Weber in 1867.

 For years, Smith rose up the ranks and qualifications, earning certificates as a second mate in 1871, a first mate in 1873, and a master in 1875.
 The first vessel he commanded was the Lizzie Fennell, a 1,000-ton ship that moved goods to and from South America.
 Smith made the leap to passenger vessels in 1880 when he went to work for the White Star Line.
 By 1885, he was the first officer of the Republic.
 Two years later, Smith married Eleanor Pennington.
 The couple welcomed their only child, Helen, in 1902.